VincentAlcazer/StatAid/paper.md

 ---
-title: 'StatAid: a R package with a graphical user interface for data analysis'
+title: 'StatAid: An R package with a graphical user interface for data analysis'
 authors:
 - affiliation: 1, 2
   name: Vincent Alcazer